1861 — 2024

 1964

 The Pivot.
-Civil Rights Act passes—82% of Senate Republicans vote yes versus 69% of Democrats, as Southern Democrats filibuster.
+Civil Rights Act passes.
+The vote reveals a regional split, not a party split: Northern Democrats vote 94% yes; Southern Democrats vote 7% yes.
+Overall, 82% of Republicans and 69% of Democrats vote yes, but the divide is North vs South.
 Barry Goldwater, who voted no, wins the GOP nomination and carries the Deep South.
 Strom Thurmond switches to Republican, calling the Act 'unconstitutional.'
-The realignment accelerates.
+Those Southern Democrats who voted no?
+Their voters become Republicans.

 1968